viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Check the caller of the collector function

-When creating your own filter module, it's required to check whether the data management service is the caller of the function responsible for data capture to prevent unwanted effects on the filter state.
+When creating your own filter module, it's required to check whether the data management service is the caller of the function responsible for data capture.
+If a service other than the data management service calls the function, it will return the stream contents without filtering.
+When writing a filter for other components, write your modular code to return the component's original data in case the data management service isn't the caller.

 You can achieve this by examining the `fromDataManagement` value within the `extra` argument passed to your filter function in your <file>color_filter.py</file> or <file>color_filter.go</file> file.

+{{< alert title="Important" color="note" >}}
+When coding a modular camera with the Go SDK, `FromDMContextKey` is used to check the caller of the data capture function.
+For all other components, you should use `FromDMString` instead.
+{{< /alert >}}

 The approach for checking this varies depending on the programming language used to configure your camera: